Boat Strikes + Drug-related Military Ops

 • Oct.
 30 - Defense Secretary Pete Hegseth announced another lethal strike against a boat that he said was operated by a “designated terrorist organization” in the eastern Pacific Ocean on Wednesday.
 (NYT.)

 • Oct.
-29 - The U.S. on Monday carried out lethal strikes on four more boats allegedly operated by drug smugglers in the eastern Pacific.
+29 - The U.S. on Monday carried out lethal strikes on four more boats allegedly operated by drug smugglers in the Eastern Pacific.
 (WSJ.)

 • Oct.
 23 - Secretary of Defense Pete Hegseth on Wednesday announced that the U.S. had conducted a second lethal strike on an alleged drug vessel in the Eastern Pacific.
 He noted that, “These strikes will continue, day after day.”
 (X.) (NYT.)